abhinavraj12/MarkFi/README.md

 # MarkFi

-## About ( A Exam Portal web application to test yourself and enhance your knowlwdge.)
+- A Exam Portal web application to test yourself and enhance your knowlwdge.

+## About

 - MarkFi is a Exam Portal Platform built with the Spring-Boot & Angular.
 - Implemented BCryptPasswordEncoder for password encryption.
--
+- Secured backend rest api by using jwt authentication and spring security.
+- Implemented with all the best practices like a clearly designed UI, Loader, Buttons, Form etc.

 # ✨Screenshot ✨!